Sir Charles Clifford, 1st Baronet: Retirement and later life

 Clifford retired from Parliament in 1860, deciding to return to England.
 He did, however, retain a considerable interest in New Zealand's affairs, and advised British authorities on a number of matters.
 In 1866, he presented the New Zealand Parliament with a ceremonial mace similar to the one used in the British House of Commons.
 He also retained considerable business interests in New Zealand.
 Clifford died in London on 27 February 1893.

 Honours

 In 1854 on appointment as Speaker of the New Zealand House Representatives Clifford was granted the title of The Honourable. and became The Hon.
 Charles Clifford Esq.
 In 1858 Clifford was appointed as a Knight of the United Kingdom of Great Britain and Ireland and became The Hon.
 Sir Charles Clifford.
 On 16 July 1887 Clifford was created a baronet, of Flaxbourne, New Zealand, and became The Hon.
-Sir Charles Clifford Bt., the Clifford-baronetcy still existed as of October 2012.
+Sir Charles Clifford Bt., the Clifford-baronetcy became extinct in 2025.